brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ![](static/development_loop.png){.stretch}

 ::: notes
-- Request for code change
+- We push some code change
+- We build it
-- Change code, build, test
+- We test it
-- Validate, static code analysis, security audit
+- Validate it, static code analysis, security audit
-- If all good, upload, else change again
+- If all good, upload
+- If not, repeat the loop
 :::

 ---